-Carbon monoxide attaches to red blood cells, robbing oxygen from your body it requires to thrive.
+Carbon monoxide attaches to red blood cells, stealing oxygen from your body it has to have to thrive.
 It blends with these cells nearly 200 times more easily than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Your body needs a long time to eradicate carbon monoxide; however, it can be taken in much more quickly.
+Your body needs a long time to eradicate carbon monoxide; however, it can be drawn in much more rapidly.